admb-project/June2016-Developers-Workshop/Report.md

 * [Website issues](#groupwebsiteissues)
 * [NUTS algorithm in ADMB](#nutsinadmb)

-Below is a list other interested topics that can be discussed after the workshop:
+Below is a list other interested topics that can be discussed for future workshops:

 * cppad_mixed
 * Non-normal RE (rotational Bayes)